jkenlooper/puzzle-massive/README.md

 **More documentation is available within the [docs directory](docs/).**

-- [Mockups guide](mockups/README.md) for only editing CSS and HTML or otherwise creating mockups of proposed changes.
-This doesn't require building or running the full site locally.
 - [Local development guide](docs/development.md) for getting a local version running on your own machine.
 - [Deployment guide](docs/deployment.md) for deploying to a live server.
 This